ajbanjara/Wireshark/Thrift.md

     offset = dissect_thrift_t_i16(tvb, pinfo, tcustom_tree, offset, thrift_opt, TRUE, 3, hf_tcustom_registration_port);
 ```

-Since Wireshark {Work-in-Progress}, we can clarify the `unregister` boolean value to avoid confusion.
+Since Wireshark 4.4, we can clarify the `unregister` boolean value to avoid confusion.

 First, we define a `true_false_string` that we use to dissect the boolean value in a more explicit way using a custom dissection function, then we use the newly created function as a raw data dissector: